-The ELP Progress component is worth 100 points and is based on the percentage of students who met one of the following progress criteria for the WIDA ACCESS for ELLs 2.0 or Kindergarten ACCESS for ELLs, which are outlined below, respectively.
+The ELP Progress component is worth 100 points and is based on the percentage of students who met one of the following progress criteria for the WIDA ACCESS for ELLs 2.0, Kindergarten ACCESS for ELLs, or the Alternate ACCESS, which are outlined below, respectively.
 Additional details may also be accessed on page 21 of the Florida's State Plan.